scode/pwbox/README.md

 * (rejected; updated feedback is that CBC degrades better) Maybe use other than CBC (CTR?) to decrease reliance on IV entropy
 * And/or maybe use key stretching for the IV
+** Out of princple, not being a cryptographer, I do not want to implement key stretching myself even if it "seems" simple.
+Key stretching an arbitrary byte[] doesn't seem exposed by the Java API.
+** The reason to consider this is to be more resilient against poor IV entropy.
 * Consider HMAC:ing plaintext instead of iv+salt+crypted.
+** Here is a good reason why not to do that: http://blog.thoughtcrime.org/the-cryptographic-doom-principle